-Perhaps the most common question pet owners ask their veterinarian is “What should I feed my dog?”
+Perhaps the most common question pet owners ask their veterinarian is "What should I feed my dog?"
 Feeding your dog an appropriate amount of a well-balanced diet is vital to its overall health and well-being.
-To understand how and what to feed your dog, you need to understand what the nutritional requirements of the dog are and how these requirements have developed through the process of biological evolution.
+To understand how and what to feed your dog, you need to understand what the nutritional requirements of dogs are and how these requirements have developed through the process of biological evolution.

 Since dogs are carnivores, doesn’t this mean that they need to eat a diet that is meat based?